hallfjonas/LCQPTest/README.md

 *: Can be empty.
 ```
+The data is assumed to be passed as dense matrices/vectors.
 Each test problem is generated from within the `RunBenchmark.m` script, which calls the different solver types and stores all benchmark data to the directory `saved_variables`.
 The script `CreatePerformancePlot.m` reads the benchmark data and creates performance plots.

 ## Extending the test framework
+Simply place a new directory containing a `main.m` function as described above into the `Problems` directory.
+Make sure that the directory does not exist yet.
+The name of the directory will be used as problem identifier.